SwarfRat Enterprises, L.L.C.

 Return To Projects

--- AND THE PLANS ARE FREE --
+-- AND THE PLANS ARE FREE!

 This is a view of the clamp itself -- as you can see, no biggie.
 There are no compound curves or difficult cuts.
 It's all nice and square.

 The axle skewer that I used was off of a garage sale bike I'd bought for another project.
-But you won't have to do that.
-Any Target or K-Mart store should have a quick-release seatpost clamp in their bicycle section, for around $5 or so.
-They all work about the same.
+But you shouldn't have to do that.

+The levers all work about the same.
 The tightening bolt threads into an aluminum barrel that rides in the off-center hole in the lever arm.
+You can replace the skewer with your own bolt, or thread it to your specs.

-I made this stud from .250 brass rod, turned and threaded to fit the barrel and the slot in the lever.
+I made this replacement stud from .250 brass rod, turned and threaded to fit the barrel and the slot in the lever.
+The other end was threaded to 1/4x20, to fit the clamp jaw.

 Here are the plans for the body of the clamp.